Contact CSA with Virtual Appointments

 Need to contact our staff?
 Please see the list below on contacts for each of our departments to schedule a virtual appointment via Calendly.

-- Community Based Learning (CBL), Special Games, Post Grad Service, Grants: Patrick Furlong
+- Community Based Learning (CBL) and Post Grad Service: Patrick Furlong

 - Service Orgs and Learning Communities: Chelsea Brown

 - Alternative Breaks (AB) and Advocacy: Alyssa Perez

 - El Espejo and Food Pantry: Carolina Martinez

 For more information on what's happening currently at the university, visit LMU's Coronavirus website.

 To stay updated and get involved in the election please visit LMU's ListenEngageVote website.